Rick Renzi: Dismissal of U.S. attorneys controversy

 On March 19, 2007, the White House released 3,000 pages of records connected to the controversy, including emails sent by Charlton to the Justice Department about his dismissal.
 On December 21, 2006, Charlton sent a message to William W. Mercer, the third-ranking official in the DOJ, writing, "Media now asking if I was asked to resign over leak in Congressman Renzi investigation."
 Charlton never received a response from Mercer, about whom ethical questions had also been raised.

 The Wall Street Journal explained further allegations: that the DOJ under Gonzales had intentionally delayed part of the investigation of Renzi until after the November 2006 election.
 They wrote:

 Further, the Journal noted that investigators had unsuccessfully solicited the administration for clearance to tap Renzi's phone for months.
 That clearance was finally given nineteen months later, in October 2006.
-Unfortunately for the investigators, word broke of the investigation soon after, disrupting the usefulness their wiretap.
+Unfortunately for the investigators, word broke of the investigation soon after, disrupting the usefulness of their wiretap.

 On April 24, 2007, Renzi stepped down from the House Financial Services and Natural Resources committees, as more revelations connected him to the U.S. attorneys controversy.
 During that afternoon, Paul Charlton, a United States Attorney from Arizona who was inexplicably added to the list of those to be fired, related to House investigators that Brian Murray, Renzi's top aide, called Charlton spokesman Wyn Hornbuckle shortly after news of Renzi's investigation became public, making inquiries related to information on the case.
 Charlton, in turn, notified the Department of Justice about the call.
 Justice, it was discovered, had neglected to notify Congress of the contact.